 Sophie was then joined by our expert panel - James Reid, EMEA IT Director at Deckers Brands, Dan Klein, Valtech’s Chief Data Officer and Mark Gleeson, Browne Jacobson’s Partner in Data Protection.
 We covered the challenges facing today’s retailers: siloed data, data quality issues, and how to integrate across organisations to help provide customers the straightforward, slick experiences they crave.

 Amongst other topics, the panel considered the challenge of creating seamless, cross-channel experiences vs. the need to respect customers’ privacy.
-Dan and Mark raised the topic of generational contrasts in attitudes towards data usage: younger customers are more likely to be more comfortable with the difference between anonymity and privacy and more open to sharing data; while older customers will often be more skeptical about how their data is being used and are more likely to ask that someone else looks after their data to ensure its security.
+Dan and Mark raised the topic of generational contrasts in attitudes towards data usage: younger customers are more likely to be more comfortable with the difference between anonymity and privacy and more open to sharing data; while older customers will often be more sceptical about how their data is being used and are more likely to ask that someone else looks after their data to ensure its security.
 Mark made the particularly important point that “innovation is still possible” and “we can, and clients should, continue to work to understand their customers to provide an enhanced understanding of what they do”.

 Dan went on to discuss Agile data, pointing out that the same “test and learn” approach often used in design and development can also be applied to data.
 He said that retailers should experiment and accept that they will fail; not being afraid to make mistakes is so important in this rapidly changing digital world.